sisl.io.tbtrans.tbtncSileTBtrans

 in_device (bool) – If

-the pivoting table will be translated to the device region orbitals.
-If sort is also true, this would correspond to the orbitals directly translated to the geometryself.geometry.sub(self.a_dev)
+Truethe pivoting table will be translated to the device region orbitals.
+If sort is also true, this would correspond to the orbitals directly translated to the geometryself.geometry.sub(self.a_dev).sort (bool) – Whether the returned indices are sorted.
+Mostly useful if you want to handle the device in a non-pivoted order.

 Examples